tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 | Inner product     | `ip`      | $$d = 1.0 - \sum\left(A_i \times B_i\right) $$                                                                          |
 | Cosine Similarity | `cosine`  | $$d = 1.0 - \frac{\sum\left(A_i \times B_i\right)}{\sqrt{\sum\left(A_i^2\right)} \cdot \sqrt{\sum\left(B_i^2\right)}}$$ |

-For more expensive embedding operations involving larger dataset or embedding model, we can use persistent store such one offered by ChromaDB itself or other options such as `pgVector`, `Pinecone` or `Weaviate`
+For more expensive embedding operations involving larger dataset or embedding models, we can use a persistent store such as the one offered by ChromaDB itself or other options such as `pgVector`, `Pinecone`, or `Weaviate`

 ## Retrieval
 ### Query Index
-We can now retrieve a documents closest to query:
+We can now retrieve a set of documents closest to the query:

 ```python
 query = "How can I open an account?"